 Because I’m about to show you a special kind of trade that profits purely from volatility…

-Which means you could use this secret to bank far higher profits every time one of these
+Which means you could use this secret to bank far higher profits every time one of these government mandated catalysts are scheduled.

 That’s why I consider this the best way to aim to turn market volatility into HUGE payouts.